Vortecsmaster/EA_NativeScripting/0-Resources/0-Keys_and_Adresses.md

 # Keys and Addresses - First steps using the Cardano blockchain

-## Activity 0-1 Create a new set of keys and address
+## Walkthru 0-1 Create a new set of keys and address
 Lets create an environment variable as shortcut, you can make it permanent including in the .bashrc file, and restarting terminal.
 ```bash
     export PREVIEW="--testnet-magic 2"